diogocduarte/odoo_s3/README.md

 ```

-In the described scenarion we will have the s3_lost field updated in the database and that
+In the described scenario we will have the s3_lost field updated in the database and that
  allows us to drop and recreate the missing assets, if that's the situation.

  You can also find other results using the filter expression or sorting and grouping this dictionary.